PlanScope: Learning to Plan Within Decision Scope for Urban Autonomous Driving: Methodology

 \subsubsection{\xr{Time Dependent Normalization}}

-Normalization is a straight forward method to convert value of data to the same order of magnitude or limits it to a certain range.
-Borrowing the idea of Batch Normalization~(BN), the average error $e_t$ of each time step across the mini-batch can be dynamically calculated by
+\TODO{To convert the value of data to the same order of magnitude or limit it to a certain range, we borrow the idea of Batch Normalization~(BN).
+By time-dependent normalization,} the average error $e_t$ of each time step across the mini-batch can be dynamically calculated by